davewhiteland/compsci-superbasics/collections/_file-system/relative-paths.md

 </p>

 <p class="js-only">
-  Click or tap on a directory to see the path from the current directory.
+  Click or tap on a directory to set the current directory, then tap or click on another to see the relative path between the two.
 </p>

 There's no way to just hop across between siblings.
-You must go up to the parent and then down again.
+You must go up to the parent (with `..`) and then down again.

 ### Using the "current directory" `./`